Sparse ActionGen: Accelerating Diffusion Policy with Real-time Pruning: Conclusion

 \section{Conclusion}

+Real-time visuomotor control requires action generation to be both fast and responsive to changing robot-environment dynamics.
+This motivates real-time pruning, which allocates computation according to the current observation and rollout state rather than a fixed schedule.
 In this work, we propose Sparse ActionGen (SAG) for sparse action diffusion.
 SAG boosts action generation with two key designs.
 First, \sag designs a real-time pruner that adapts caching schedules to the rollout dynamics during robot–environment interaction.
 Second, \sag develops a global prune-then-reuse pipeline that enables both global allocation of computational resources and global reuse of activations across blocks and timesteps.
-Extensive experiments on diverse benchmarks demonstrate the superior efficiency and effectiveness of our approach.
+Extensive real-robot and simulation experiments demonstrate SAG's superior efficiency and effectiveness.